denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 volumes published by technical presses for a professional audience or theory-based readings in New Media Studies that are related to the task of teaching the fundamentals of Computer Science in context only loosely.
-My book covers the philosophical foundations of computing fundamentals, explaining not just the how of Digital Humanities but the why.
+My book furnishes the intellectual foundations motivating the study of computing fundamentals, explaining not just the how of Digital Humanities but the why.
 With the proposed technical appendix and a possible companion site (explained in the next section), I hope to supplement the main body of the work with a series of "experiments" that illustrate theoretical concepts in practice, at the keyboard.
 Such blend of theory and practice defines my method.
 As many major universities invest in programs related to Digital Humanities, Computational Social Science, and Computational Journalism,[^ln-dh] I hope for *Plain Text* to become a standard text that introduces faculty and advanced graduate students to the notion of critical practice in humanities computing.

 [^ln-dh]: For example: In February 2015, U. Penn received $7,000,000 from Penn Arts and Sciences Overseer to establish the Price Lab for the Digital